vidheshashetty/banking-data-pipeline/README.md

 This project simulates an end-to-end banking transaction data pipeline built using modern data engineering tools.

-The pipeline generates synthetic banking transactions, ingests them into Snowflake, performs data validation and transformation, and orchestrates the workflow using Apache Airflow.
+The pipeline generates synthetic banking transactions, stores raw data in Amazon S3 (data lake), processes data using PySpark on AWS Glue, performs data validation and transformation, and loads curated data into Snowflake for analytics.

-Data quality checks are implemented using both SQL validation logic and Great Expectations.
+Workflow orchestration is handled using Apache Airflow, and data quality checks are implemented using both SQL validation logic and Great Expectations.

+A basic CI/CD pipeline using GitHub Actions is integrated to automate deployment of workflows and pipeline components.

-The project demonstrates how a production-style ETL pipeline can be designed with data validation, observability, and workflow orchestration.
+The project demonstrates how a production-grade ETL pipeline can be designed with data validation, scalability, observability, and cloud-native architecture.

 ---